Armenia–European Union relations: Individual opinions

 During a press conference, Tigran Khzmalyan, Chairman of the European Party of Armenia stated that, "We are convinced that Armenia is a European state, that we are not only European but also a key culture for Europe."
 Khzmalyan also stated that the Eurasian Union is a corrupt, hostile and colonial system and that the European Party of Armenia will stand in opposition to Armenia's current membership while supporting the development of Armenia as a European state within the European family of states.

 On 21 February 2023, a conference of democratic forces including opposition political parties and civil society took place in Yerevan.
 Delegates from the European Party of Armenia, Hanrapetutyun Party, Union for National Self-Determination, National Democratic Pole and over a dozen representatives from Armenian civil society organizations participated.
 Members of the conference called on the Government of Armenia to announce its withdrawal from the CSTO and Eurasian Union and to realign Armenia's military integration with the United States and the West.
 In addition, the participants signed a declaration calling on the government to immediately submit an EU membership bid for Armenia.

 On 29 February 2024, the President of the National Assembly Alen Simonyan stated that Armenia should seek EU membership.
 Simonyan stated, "Our actions show that we have much better democracy indicators than many of our partners that are already members of the EU.
 I think that we should think about seeking EU candidate status."

 On 1 May 2024, former Mayor of Yerevan and leader of the New Power party, Hayk Marutyan stated, "We believe that Armenia and the Armenian people are inextricably linked with the European civilization by their value system."

-On 22 July 2025 a nationwide poll conducted by the International Republican Institute’s (IRI) Center for Insights in Survey Research (CISR) shows that 49% of respondents would vote to join the EU if a referendum on Armenia’s prospective European Union membership was held this coming Sunday.15% said they would vote against, while 31% said they would not vote.
-5% refused to answer.
-Asked about the main benefit of joining the EU, 37% of respondents pointed out strengthening security, while 18% said it was strengthening the economy.
-10% said the main benefit would be the development of the country, 5% pointed out visa liberalization, another 5% mentioned development of democracy, 4% said peace, 2% noted weakening of Russian influence, another 2% mentioned a better future, 1% mentioned the union of civilized countries, and another 1% said creating jobs.
-6% mentioned other advantages, 2% said there would be no advantages, while 8% refused to answer.